 Choosing a network location

-Choose Public network for networks in public places (such as coffee shops or airports).
+Choose this location for networks in public places (such as coffee shops or airports).
 This location is designed to keep your computer from being visible to other computers around you and to help protect your computer from any malicious software from the Internet.
-HomeGroup is not available on public networks, and network discovery is turned off.
-You should also choose this option if you're connected directly to the Internet without using a router, or if you have a mobile broadband connection.
+Network discovery is turned off for this location.

-Open Network and Sharing Center by clicking the Start button , and then clicking Control Panel.
-In the search box, type network, and then click Network and Sharing Center.
+Open Network and Sharing Center by clicking the Start button , clicking Control Panel, clicking Network and Internet, and then clicking Network and Sharing Center.

-What makes a home or work network safe to connect to?
+What makes a home or small office network safe to connect to?

 How Windows Firewall affects network locations

-If you plan to unblock multiple programs while you're connected to a public network, consider changing the network location to Home network or Work network.
-It might be safer to change this one network than affect every public network you connect to from that point on.
-But remember that if you make that change, your computer will be visible to others on the network, and this is a security risk.
+If you unblock multiple programs while you're connected to a public network, consider changing the network location to "Home" or "Work."
+It might be safer to change this one network than affect every public network you connect to.
+But remember that if you make that change, your computer will be visible to others on the network.